A double ascent of the iconic Mont Ventoux is among the highlights of this year’s Tour de France, which starts in Brest on Saturday 26 June

-The 2021 Tour de France will kick off in Brittany instead, with the first yellow jersey to be handed out after a 187km stage from Brest to Lenderneau.
+The 2021 Tour de France will instead kick off in Brittany, with the first yellow jersey to be handed out after a 198km stage from Brest to Landerneau.

 La Course by Le Tour de France, the women’s one-day race, will tackle the same route, with Great Britain’s Lizzie Deignan the defending champion.